olcf/olcf-user-docs/systems/crusher_quick_start_guide.rst

     export MPICH_GPU_SUPPORT_ENABLED=1

+Determining the Compatibility of Cray MPICH and ROCm
+""""""""""""""""""""""""""""""""""""""""""""""""""""

+Releases of ``cray-mpich`` are each built with a specific version of ROCm, and compatibility across multiple versions is not guaranteed.
+OLCF will maintain compatible default modules when possible.
+If using non-default modules, you can determine compatibility by reviewing the *Product and OS Dependencies* section in the ``cray-mpich`` release notes.
+This can displayed by running ``module show cray-mpich/<version>``.
+If the notes indicate compatibility with *AMD ROCM X.Y or later*, only use ``rocm/X.Y.Z`` modules.
+If using a non-default version of ``cray-mpich``, you must add ``${CRAY_MPICH_ROOTDIR}/gtl/lib`` to either your ``LD_LIBRARY_PATH`` at run time or your executable's rpath at build time.

 .. note::

     There are extra steps needed to enable GPU-aware MPI on Crusher, which depend on the compiler that is used (see 1. and 2. below).